tszshingt/cats-vs-dogs/README.md

 1. Put the .m files in this repository in the same folder and set this folder as current folder in MATLAB
 2. Put the imageLabelTestSetGroundTruth.csv file in the same folder, or provide your own Kaggle test data label with the same file name and format.
 Parts 5.1 through 5.3 of the code help prepare data for manual labeling if you would like to label the test data manually
 3. Put the sample training data provided by professor in folders './data/PetImages/cat' and './data/PetImages/dog'.
 This is required to run final_project_starter_cap4630.m
-4. Put the full Kaggle training data (downloadable from https://www.kaggle.com/c/dogs-vs-cats/data) in folder './data/train' and full Kaggle test data in folder './data/test'.
+4. Put the full Kaggle training data in folder './data/train' and full Kaggle test data in folder './data/test'.
 These are required to run both final_project_starter_cap4630.m and final_project_final_solution_cap4630.m
+   - Kaggle data is downloadable from https://www.kaggle.com/c/dogs-vs-cats/data
 5. Click Run in MATLAB and wait for completion

 ---